csubham2370/Crop-Classification-With-Recommendation-System-.ipynb-/README.md

    - Additionally, it provides memory usage information, which can be helpful for understanding the memory footprint of the DataFrame.

 By using `crop.info()`, you can quickly get an overview of the DataFrame, including its size, data types, and missing values, which is useful for initial data exploration and understanding the dataset's characteristics.

+## -----------------------------------------------------------------------------------
+## The `head()` function in Pandas is used to display the first few rows of a DataFrame.
+Here's an explanation:

+1. `crop`: This refers to the DataFrame object that was created earlier, presumably containing data related to crops.

+2. `head()`: This is a method provided by Pandas DataFrame objects.
+When called without any arguments, it returns the first 5 rows of the DataFrame by default.

+   - You can also specify the number of rows you want to display by passing an integer argument to the `head()` method.
+For example, `crop.head(10)` would display the first 10 rows of the DataFrame `crop`.

+The purpose of using `head()` is to quickly inspect the structure and content of the DataFrame.
+It's often used as an initial step in data analysis to get a sense of what the data looks like before performing further operations.
+By examining the first few rows, you can check the column names, data types, and example values in the DataFrame.
+## ----------------------------------------------------------------------------
+# The `tail()` function in Pandas is used to display the last few rows of a DataFrame.
+Here's an explanation:

+1. `crop`: This refers to the DataFrame object that was created earlier, presumably containing data related to crops.

+2. `tail()`: This is a method provided by Pandas DataFrame objects.
+When called without any arguments, it returns the last 5 rows of the DataFrame by default.

+   - Similar to `head()`, you can specify the number of rows you want to display by passing an integer argument to the `tail()` method.
+For example, `crop.tail(10)` would display the last 10 rows of the DataFrame `crop`.

+The purpose of using `tail()` is to quickly inspect the end of the DataFrame.
+It's often used to check for patterns or trends in the data, especially if the data is ordered chronologically or by some other criteria.
+By examining the last few rows, you can see the most recent data entries and verify that the DataFrame has been properly loaded or processed.